 The social dimension of wellness includes interpersonal relationships and healthy social activities such as clubs, affinity groups and social gatherings.
 Interpersonal relationships are important in promoting healthy aging.
 Older adults have reported that maintaining positive relationships with other people and obtaining social support is the most important factor affecting successful aging (Cha, Seo, Sok, 2012).
 Additionally, studies show that emotional support from a network of social relationships is associated with better cognitive functioning in older adults (Seeman, Albert, Lusignolo & Berkman, 2001).

-Numerous social clubs specifically for older adults in Marin County can be found here.
+Numerous social clubs specifically for older adults in Marin County can be found on here.
 On this website there are clubs that offer activities such as group exercise, games such as chess, mahjong, bingo, and bridge, parties, luncheons, tours and more.

 The Dance Palace Community Center in Marin is an excellent place for older adults to go for socialization, classes, workshops and weekly luncheons.
 The Mill Valley Senior Club provides many programs including recreational activities like movie matinees, luncheons and day trips.
 The Novato Senior Citizen’s Club provides many activities for adults 50 years old and older including potlucks, exercise classes, counseling, home delivered groceries and many other services.
 More information about this club can be found here.